nashalysf/holbertonschool-printf/README.md

 Our project consist of `_printf()` a custom and simple mock of the printf function found in standard libraries in C languages.

 ### Conversion Specifiers:
-* s: prints a string
+* %s: prints a string
-* c: prints a single character
+* %c: prints a single character
-* i: prints an integer
+* %i: prints an integer
-* d: prints a decimal
+* %d: prints a decimal

 ## Criteria